Baked Salmon with Panko-Dill Crust

 This post may contain affiliate links.
 Read my full disclosure policy.

-This recipe proves that delicious meals don’t require hours in the kitchen—just a few well-chosen ingredients and 25 minutes of your time.
-Pair the dish with roasted asparagus and a wild rice blend (go ahead and use one of the microwaveable rice packets to make life easy!) or roasted potatoes.
+This recipe is proof that you don’t need hours in the kitchen to make something delicious—just a handful of good ingredients and 25 minutes.
+Serve it with roasted asparagus and a wild rice blend (go ahead and use one of the microwaveable rice packets to make life easy!) or go with roasted potatoes.

 “This was easy to prepare and so delicious.
 The dill, lemon, and Dijon added wonderful flavor.”